tylergneill/pandit_grapher/README.md

 ![screenshot](static/Kalidasa_degree_2_with_blacklist_networkx.png)

 You can also use multiple entities to seed the `subgraph_center`.
 Below is an example of doing so with both Kālidāsa and Vallabhadeva.
+As long as there aren't errors in the database itself, the graph should connect itself up just fine.

 ![screenshot](static/Kalidasa_Vallabhadeva_degree_2_with_blacklist.png)